 Effect of Daily Supplementation with Multiple Micronutrients and Iron Folic Acid (IFA) Compared to IFA Alone in Children Aged 6 to 59 Months on Anaemia Prevalence and Haemoglobin Concentration

 Anemia is a major unresolved public health problem in India, despite a national control programme and routine supplementation with IFA.
 It has serious consequences on physical and mental development in children.
 Multiple micronutrient deficiencies are also common in India.
 It is a priority to understand their contribution on prevalence of anemia.

 This study compares the therapeutic efficacy of daily supplementation of erythropoiesis-relevant micronutrients plus iron folic acid, with daily iron folic acid alone in children with mild to moderate anaemia, on proportion cured 3 months post-treatment.

 The findings will generate critical information for the current anemia control policy in India and low- and middle-income countries.
-Status: Preparatory work ongoing (CTRI/2020/10/028299).
+Status: Study ongoing (CTRI/2020/10/028299).

 Effect of Biweekly Preventive Supplementation with Multiple Micronutrients and IFA Compared to IFA Alone in Children Aged 6 to 59 Months on Haemoglobin Concentration and Anaemia Prevalence

 Anemia is a major unresolved public health problem in India, despite a national control programme and routine supplementation with IFA.
 It has serious consequences on physical and mental development in children.
 The optimal gain in haemoglobin levels and consequently anaemia reduction through iron supplementation may not be achieved in the background of micronutrient deficiency.